GFTBS/gftbs.github.io/Software_Manual/procedures/relError.md

 **Language:** C++ Compiles with cMake as designated in CMakeLists.txt

-**Description/Purpose:** This routine will compute the absolute error between two numbers
+**Description/Purpose:** This routine will compute the relative error between two numbers

 **Input:** the computed value, and the expected value

-**Output:** returns the difference between the two inputs
+**Output:** returns the relative difference between the two inputs

 **Usage/Example:**